MidPacific Soviet of Words and Letters Protocol Record / About Node

 MPSoL uses the term to describe the quiet, continuous process by which stories, forms, memos, and manuals begin to shape perception.
 Once a pattern is written clearly enough, people start to live inside it.
 The Protocol is neither harmful nor benevolent.
 It is a descriptive mechanism: meaning overtakes matter, slowly and without announcement.

 To engage with the Archive is to participate in the Protocol.
-Reading is a form of construction; documentation is a form of influence; and th
+Reading is a form of construction; documentation is a form of influence; and the record begins to outweigh the event itself.

 About Our Compilers

 The Soviet works through Compilers: recurring internal roles rather than fixed individuals.
-Below are three such roles that appear across the MPSoL record.
+These are three recurring roles in the MPSoL record.